wirl-ice/ice-islands-and-bathymetry-products/README.md

-# ice islands and bathymetry products
+# Ice Islands and Gridded Bathymetry Products
  Code to compare estimates of ice island keel depths to gridded bathymetry products

 The main Python script in this repository is a script that determines areas of potenially erroneous bathymetry (too deep) in interpolated gridded bathymetric products.